flenniken/collections/docs/collection-maker.md

 # Edit Collection

-Use the maker page to select images for the collection, determine their order, and add descriptive text.
+Use the maker page to determine the photo order, to add descriptive text, etc.

 You build the maker page with gulp, for example: